 2. The SEAL Server (DACM) function checks the authorization of the VAL Client/SEAL Client/VAL Server based on the Avatar ID, GPSI/External ID of the UE present in the request message against the allowed user list in the access token to perform the operation.
 If successful, the SEAL Server (DACM) function performs the media adaptation as per the request on the avatar object/media.

 3. The SEAL server function sends a response to the VAL Client/SEAL Client/VAL Server indicating success or failure of the operation.
 If successful, the avatar object/media/base avatar is included in the response, the SEAL Server (DACM) returns digitally signed avatar object/media/base avatar using the keys obtained from SEAL KM Server.
 The VAL Client/SEAL Client/ VAL Server which sent the download request if in possession of the required public key would be able to verify the digital signature in the avatar object/media/base avatar for its use.

-Editor’s Note: The threat that the VAL client shares the downloaded avatar to another VAL client not in the user list is FFS.
+Editor’s Note: Necessity of access token at step 1 for authorization is FFS.

 6.6.3 Evaluation

-TBD
+This solution addresses the security requirements of key issue#3.
+In this solution it is assumed that the SEAL security procedure is re-used for user authentication and authorization as specified in 5.2 of TS 33.434 [4].
+Further, the access_token claims include the allowed user related information to authorize the avatar or digital asset download request from the VAL Client/SEAL Client/VAL Server.

+In this solution, it is proposed that the SEAL Server (Digital Asset Container Management) digitally signs the requested avatar object using the private key, obtained as part of key provisioning procedure defined in TS 33.434 [4].

+Editor’s Note: Further evaluation is FFS.

 *** End of Change ***